-Vaccines made from 'live / attenuated' material restrict our use of your donation.
-We can use the plasma from your donation but are not able to use red cells from a whole blood donation during the 4 week period after vaccination.
+Vaccines made from 'live / attenuated' material means we cannot use red cells from a whole blood donation during the 4 week period after vaccination.
 These include BCG (tuberculosis), measles, mumps, Polio - Sabin oral polio vaccine, and varicella (chicken pox); but 8 weeks after rubella (German measles) vaccine and combined measles, mumps and rubella (MMR) vaccine.

 If you are unsure about your eligibility to donate after vaccination, please call your local Donor Centre or call 0800 GIVE BLOOD (0800 448 325) and ask to speak with a nurse.

 You should wait one week after receiving this vaccine to donate.
 Hepatitis A is a quite different vaccine and it is possible to give blood immediately providing you are well and any inflammation at the injection site has settled.